Moreno Valley, Perris, Hemet, San Jacinto & Nearby Areas

 Public Transportation

-- Increase train service frequency on existing commuter rail (Metrolink) lines such as the 91/Perris Valley Line
+- Increasing train service and frequency on existing commuter rail, including lines like the 91/Perris Valley line

-- Expand rail service into new areas of Riverside County such as Hemet and San Jacinto
+- Expanding rail service into new areas of Riverside County such as Hemet and San Jacinto

-- Construct new rail stations, such as at the Ramona Expressway and in Winchester
+- Constructing new rail stations at the Ramona Expressway and in Winchester

 Active Transportation